 Keep in mind that there are two contests going on at the same time.
 I'm part of the RED TEAM.

-But there is also a blue team for a chance to win a whole different set of 25 signed books.
+But there is also a blue team AND a gold team for a chance to win a whole different set of 20 signed books.
 Make sure to stop by the YA Scavenger Hunt page to find out more details and see links for all the participating authors.

 Scavenger Hunt Puzzle

 Directions: Somewhere in this post I've listed my favorite number.
 Collect the favorite numbers of all the authors on the red team, and then add them up.

 Entry Form: Once you've added up all the numbers, make sure you fill out the entry form to officially qualify for the grand prize.